 If CHKDSK finds any error during the scan, the wizard tries to fix it.

-However, if CHKDSK does not successfully recover orphaned file, then try a professional recovery tool.
+However, if CHKDSK does not successfully recover the orphaned file, then try a professional recovery tool.

 If the above solutions fail to resolve the issue, try Recoverit.
 It is the best software that can help you in recovering your lost files.
 You can proceed with the software by the below discussed three easy steps.